clementroume/HolbertonCurriculum/FullStack/holbertonschool-web-development/html_advanced/README.md

-# HTML advanced - Holberton School
+# HTML Advanced - Holberton School

 Welcome to the **HTML Advanced** project repository!
 This project is part of the **Holberton School Web Development**curriculum, focused on building webpages using semantic HTML, based on a designer's specifications.